 - How to apply for your visa for travel to Canada

-- What documents, photos and information you need to apply for your visa
+- What documents, photos and information you need to apply for your Canadian visa

-- How to access visa application forms and instructions
+- How to access Canada visa application forms and instructions

-- How to pay your visa application fee
+- How to pay your Canada visa application fee

-- And a lot more information about applying/getting a Canada Visa and entering the territory of the Canada States.
+- And a lot more information about applying/getting a visa to Canada and entering the territory of the Canada States.

 What is a Canada Visa?